resource-watch/slate/source/includes/api/_areas.md

 }
 ```

-Returns the list of areas created by the user provided
+Returns the list of areas created by the user provided.

 ### Filters

 > Getting a list of areas for the current user and a given application

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/area?application=rw